 Having a lunch box for the office means you’re not dictated lunch times or stuck with the same stuff your office kitchen wants to present as a warm lunch, every day.
 It’s all about being able to make food that you enjoy and eating it when you deem it appropriate.

 Keeping your lunch cool and fresh is one of the biggest reasons many people choose not to bring in their own lunch.
 However, if they knew that it was super-easy to keep their food fresh and delicious- simply by choosing the right lunch containers- their minds would soon change.

-In particular, insulated lunch boxes will keep the cool air in the container, which means your food will last twice as long as it would without the insulation, so it’s much better to invest in an insulated lunch bag.
+In particular, insulated boxes will keep the cool air in the container, which means your food will last twice as long as it would without the insulation, so it’s much better to invest in an insulated lunch bag.

 - Health and wellbeing

 Having control over your own dinner means that you’re much less likely to buy unhealthy foods in the heat of the moment.
 Instead, you can focus on filling your lunch box with healthy alternatives, which will have a greater effect on lifting your mood and keeping your body happy and healthy.

 - Save money

 Buying your lunch on-the-go can almost triple your spending within a week, whereas having control over your lunch allows you to search for cheaper alternatives, while you’re in the supermarket.
 You’ll also be less likely to impulse buy while on your lunch break, which will help both your waistline and your wallet.

 The iconic bento lunch box is rising in popularity again and can be seen everywhere from your local store to Pinterest.
 They were originally designed to hold food for warriors who would March for extended periods, without weighing them down with unnecessary add-ons.
 They have firm walls and are a little trickier to store, when not in use.